 In 2005, the family of Elizabeth R. (Leila) Bright established an equipment fund and an endowment in Leila’s memory and in honor of her love for skiing in Acadia.
 These provide annual grants to underwrite the purchase and maintenance of grooming equipment, safety training and equipment, fuel, volunteer and staff training and support, and other annual and capital needs of cross-country trail grooming in the park, supporting grooming activities in perpetuity.

 With the additional equipment and program support, an expanded cadre of volunteers has been able to groom more ski routes—including the Aunt Betty’s Pond, Around Mountain, and Witch Hole carriage roads—sooner, taking full advantage of Mount Desert Island’s unpredictable snow season.
 Two teams of volunteers now operate from bases at the Hulls Cover Visitor Center and the Brown Mountain Gatehouse, setting tracks for classic and skate-style cross country skiing on routes established in the grooming agreement with the park.
 See the below map for route details.
 The volunteers typically log hundreds of hours per season keeping Acadia’s carriage roads primed for skiers.

 Although the Bright Endowment provides significant long-term stability for the Acadia Winter Trails Association, it does not currently cover the entire cost of the program or allow for extra fuel costs (whether due to higher gas prices or wicked snowy winters!).
-To help support this program, contact Lisa Horsch Clark at 207-288-3340 or email@example.com.
+To help support this program, contact Lisa Horsch Clark at 207-288-3340, or donate online now.